Co-segmentation Inspired Attention Module for Video-based Computer Vision Tasks: Related works

-The solutions to overcome these nuisance factors broadly follow three types of approaches: 1) \textit{using pose estimation methods} to focus on the spatial region of the person and avoid features from the background (\cite{su2017pose}, \cite{suh2018part}), 2) \textit{using segmentation mask of the subject \textit{i.e.}, person} from a pre-trained segmentation model (\cite{ren2015faster, he2017mask}) to avoid background clutter and extract features only from the foreground (\cite{qi2018maskreid,song2018mask}), 3) \textit{using attention-driven approaches} to focus on salient regions in an end-to-end manner (\cite{li2018diversity,wang2016person}).
-Among these approaches, using pre-trained pose and segmentation models have the following downsides: 1) The cues from pose and segmentation methods may help to locate the person's joint locations (\textit{e.g.}, head, torso and legs), however they miss out important salient accessories associated with the person (\textit{e.g.}, backpack, bag, hat and coat) that are also important cues for Re-ID, 2) pre-trained models may not cover the drastic pose/viewpoint variations in surveillance scenarios, \textit{e.g.}, top-view, 3) Surveillance images are typically of low resolution and may not be sufficient for reliable pose estimation / segmentation.
+The solutions to overcome these nuisance factors broadly follow three types of approaches: 1) \textit{using pose estimation methods} to focus on the spatial region of the person and avoid features from the background (\cite{su2017pose}, \cite{suh2018part}), 2) \textit{using the segmentation mask of the subject \textit{i.e.}, person} from a pre-trained segmentation model (\cite{ren2015faster, he2017mask}) to avoid background clutter and extract features only from the foreground (\cite{qi2018maskreid,song2018mask}), and 3) \textit{using attention-driven approaches} to focus on salient regions in an end-to-end manner (\cite{li2018diversity,wang2016person}).
+Among these approaches, using pre-trained pose and segmentation models suffer from downsides such as the lack of ability to capture salient accessories and domain gap between original training \& re-ID datasets as mentioned in Section \ref{sec:intro}.
 Further, the attention models (\cite{zhou2017see,li2018diversity,wang2016person}) are still sub-optimal since they work on ``per-frame" basis without using rich spatiotemporal cues in the video.
-Different from these methods, in our work, we utilize spatiotemporal features to co-segment the salient regions and activate them in an unsupervised way to aid the Re-ID task.
+Different from these methods, in our work, we utilize spatiotemporal features to co-segment the task-specific salient regions and activate them in an unsupervised way to aid the Re-ID task.